wildfly-swarm-openshiftio-boosters/wfswarm-istio-ab-testing/README.md

 ### Default Service load balancing

-1. Retrieve the URL for the Istio Ingress Gateway route, with the below command, and open it in a web browser.
+1. Create a Gateway and Virtual Service in Istio so that we can access the service within the Mesh:
     ```
+    oc apply -f istio-config/gateway.yaml
+    ```
+2. Retrieve the URL for the Istio Ingress Gateway route, with the below command, and open it in a web browser.
+    ```
     echo http://$(oc get route istio-ingressgateway -o jsonpath='{.spec.host}{"\n"}' -n istio-system)/thorntail-istio-routing
     ```
-2. The user will be presented with the web page of the Booster
+3. The user will be presented with the web page of the Booster
-3. Click the "Invoke" button.
+4. Click the "Invoke" button.
 You should see a message in the result box indicating which service instance was called.
-4. Click "Invoke" several more times.
+5. Click "Invoke" several more times.
 Notice that there is an even 50% split between service a and b.

 ### Transfer load between services

 1. Modify the load balancing such that all requests go to service a:
     ```
-    oc apply -f rules/load-balancing-rule.yaml
+    oc apply -f istio-config/load-balancing-rule.yaml
     ```
 2. Clicking on "Invoke" in the UI you will see that all requests are now being sent to service a.